jtomchak/real-world-react/README.md

 * Redux has a method ```applyMiddleware``` which will take functions, and apply them to actions.
 * Now we can just pass the promise in a dispatch, and it will be resolved, before headed off to the store for reducing.
 Sweet!!!
 * now we should have our articles conosole logged out if we put ```console.log(action.paylaod)``` in our reducer in the root index.js

+# Part 05
+* Now that we've got our first dipatch to reducers working.
+Let's set up the switch statement to catch on the action type "HOME_PAGE_LOADED"
+* Create and Build Out the ArticlePreview component
+* Add the ArticlePreview component in the ArticleList component